zac90/terraform-ansible-webserver/README.md

 # Overview
 This repo quickly provisions a basic web server in AWS with Terraform and configures the server with Ansible
+The webserver uses nginx as the reverse proxy and will generate self signed certs and ensure all
+connections are via HTTPS.
+The nginx instance manages the SSL termination and then forwards on to Apache2 HTTP.

 ## Setup
 1. Configure your AWS Access keys